-Archbishop of Canterbury to meet Palestinian and Israeli leaders - BBC News
+Archbishop to meet Middle East leaders

 The archbishop met Israel's two chief rabbis.
 In Jerusalem, the UK's chief rabbi, Ephraim Mirvis, accompanied him to the Yad Vashem Holocaust museum.

-They also toured the Jewish Quarter of the Old City and prayed together by the Western Wall, Judaism's holiest site.
+They also toured the Jewish Quarter of the Old City and prayed together by the Western Wall, one of Judaism's holiest sites.

 A director of the Islamic Waqf, which administers the city's most sacred place for Muslims, took the archbishop around the Al-Aqsa Mosque and Dome of the Rock.